liudichen/mui-formfield/README.md

 export { default as ToggleButtonGroup, ToggleButtonGroupProps } from './ToggleButtonGroup';
 export { default as UploadButton, UploadButtonProps } from './UploadButton';
 export { default as Transfer, TransferProps } from './Transfer';
+export { default as EditableTable, EditableTableProps, DragSortColumnItemProps, ActionsColumnItemProps } from './EditableTable';

 ```